Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Pay for what you use:
     * Linux & Windows: billing per second, after the first minute
     * MacOS: billing per hour
-  * highest cost but no upfront payment
+  * Highest cost but no upfront payment
-  * no long-term commitment
+  * No long-term commitment
   * Recommended for **short-term and un-interrupted** workloads, where you can't predict how the application will behave
 * `Reserved Instance` (1 or 3 years)
   * You reserve a specific instance attributes (Instance Type, Region,Tenancy, OS)